epadam/Production-Time-Series-Prediction-System/README.md

 ## Environment setup for MLOps

-Please follow here to set up the environment on an instance or a kubernetes cluster
+Please follow here to set up the environment on an instance or a kubernetes cluster (including mlflow, kubeflow)

 https://github.com/epadam/production-level-data-analysis/new/master/k8s